 “men as well as animals can be domesticated.
 Instead of killing a defeated enemy, he might be enslaved; in return for his life he might be made to work.
 This discovery has been compared in importance to that of the taming of animals… By early historic times slavery was a foundation of ancient industry and a potent instrument in the accumulation of capital.”

-In modern civilizations, the state takes resources via taxation.
-In early civilizations, taxation was difficult because there was little surplus and money was rarely used by most people.
-Scott argues that grain production was essential to the rise of taxation because it was a standardized unit of production that was relatively easy to measure.
-In essence, grain served as a kind of money for the purposes of measuring the value of production that states could tax.
+In modern civilizations, the state takes resources by taxing a share of the money that flows through the economy.
+In early civilizations, there was relatively little money and a lot smaller proportion of production was traded in markets.
+Plus, most people barely eked out survival above subsistence.
+The poverty and scarcity of monetary transactions made taxation difficult.
+Scott argues that grain production enabled the rise of taxation and therefore the rise of states because it was a standardized unit of production that was relatively easy to measure and confiscate.
+In essence, grain often served as a kind of money for the purposes of measuring the value of production that states could tax and more taxation means bigger states which causes an increase in hierarchy which increases both the means and the motives for slavery.

 [A] peasantry… will not automatically produce a surplus that elites might appropriate, but must be compelled to produce it.
 Under the demographic conditions of early state formation, when the means of traditional production were still plentiful and not monopolized, only through one form or another of unfree, coerced labor—corvée labor, forced delivery of grain or other products, debt bondage, serfdom, communal bondage and tribute, and various forms of slavery—was a surplus brought into being.